Problem Statement

 Huidae Cho

 Dr. Huidae Cho is a Professional Engineer (PE) licensed in Maryland, Member of the American Society of Civil Engineers (M.ASCE), Certified Floodplain Manager (CFM), and Certified GIS Professional (GISP).
 He is an avid Open-Source advocate and enjoys scientific programming to solve computational problems.
-He has been part of the Geographic Resources Analysis Support System (GRASS) GIS development team since June 2000, is a member of the GRASS GIS Project Steering Committee, and has special interests in developing and contributing geospatial modules to the Open-Source community.
+He has been part of the Geographic Resources Analysis Support System (GRASS) development team since June 2000, is a member of the GRASS Project Steering Committee, and has special interests in developing and contributing geospatial modules to the Open-Source community.
 He is also a senior ArcGIS developer.

 Email Address: hcho@nmsu.edu